 The 18th century church will come alive through a live theatrical performance, conducted in such a way to capture the authenticity and power that was the church of the late 1700’s.
 The preaching and music will reflect the robust faith of the era.
 In the words of the Rev. I.N.
 Hays who spoke during the Centennial Celebration of the Founding of Washington County in 1881 on its Religious History.
 “This county was brought into existence in the midst of revival… In this, beyond everything else do we find the most distinguishing feature of our history… Washington County would not be Washington County without her grand and sublime religious History.”

 The churches of Washington County during the Whiskey Rebellion were as divided as the population.
-As a place of worship and a community gathering place they welcomed both those loyal to the federal government and the whiskey rebels, but not necessarily at the same time or place.
+As a place of worship and as a community gathering place they welcomed both those loyal to the federal government and the whiskey rebels, but not necessarily at the same time or place.
 This resulted in a desperate time of prayer and reflection to reunite the church and community as it had been prior to the whiskey rebellion.